nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your MyGM. **Put the JAR file in an empty folder in which the app is allowed to create files (i.e., do not use a write-protected folder).
 You can copy it to your desktop or just leave it in your Downloads folder.**

-4. Double-click the file to start the app.
+4. Double-click the file to start the app(Mac user are recommended to type `java -jar MyGM.jar` in terminal).
 The GUI similar to the below should appear in a few seconds (note that there might be slight difference in different OS).<br>
 The GUI is split into two parts: Players and Schedules. <br>
    ![Ui](images/Ui.png) ![Ui2](images/Ui2.png) <br>
 Details of the GUI are shown below![Ui_Players](images/UiPlayers.png) ![Ui_Schedule](images/UiSchedule.png)<br>